bolaft/diannotator/README.md

 ### Location:

-Raw data files should be placed in the `csv` at the root of the project directory.
+Raw data files should be placed in the `csv` folder at the root of the project directory.

 ### Format: